vin-murithi/zeit-prototype/README.md

 -Marked dates UI misbehaving:)
 -Increase the button container size:)
 -Apply Dark theme to delete alert dialogue in TaskHistory:)
+-Add task selector in and out of widget tree instead of removing it's opacity -Make the added task appear first in task selector -Dont add task if already exists
+-Make tasklist in descending order of time invested.

 **************Task Logs******************************
 25-07-2022